 We listen to young people and provide safe environments for them to explore personal issues such as migration and belonging.
 We utilise the unique potential of creative and cultural experiences to help children and young people build both personal and collective resilience and to enhance their sense of well-being.

 We focus on building new and deepening existing networks and partnerships to co-create high-quality creative activities for children and young people.
 By using our established BeWell approach, we bring people together to co-design and deliver creative experiences that have been created in response to specific well-being needs.
-We are also developing a proposal in response to the call for Third Sector Commissioning in the city.

 What's happening now